RedHat-UX/red-hat-design-system/docs/theming/developers.md

 theming system as implemented today using context can easily be replaced with style queries in the near future.

-<rh-alert>Note: the examples in this section are hypothetical, the final markup
+<rh-alert>Note: the examples in this section are hypothetical.
+The final markup
 and styles may not be the same.</rh-alert>

 In addition to reducing the JavaScript payload of the design system, style